jayverhoef/fluvgrm/README.md

 tempdir()
 ```

 and you can navigate to it in your file system to see the pdfs that were created.
+Figure 5 on the raw temperature data is named "FCFUtemp.pdf," and Figure 6 on the residuals is names "FCFUresid.pdf."

 -------------
-*Simulations Figure*
+*Simulation Figure*

 The script used to access the data and create Figure 2 is the file 'simulationFigures.R' in the scripts folder.
 To see where that is in your file system use: